 Kate: Now I perceive it with ease.
 Sometimes I even start to think that there wasn’t any violence, but then I re-read my old messages and recall my mental state at that time.
 It was awful.
 You could say that we were luckier than many other women.
 We were not married or financially dependent on partners, and we have no children.
 When we both managed to get out of the abusive relationship, we decided that it’s time to do something to help others.

 On the project:

 Kate: Comics is an educational project.
 It aims to raise awareness of domestic and other types of violence.
 During the last two weeks, we’ve been writing on general topics to set the stage.
 Further, we plan to talk about domestic violence with specific examples.
-For many victims, understanding and becoming aware of the situation is the first step towards salvation.
-I hope that our project is not only going to help some individuals but also to ensure zero tolerance in society to such issues.
+For many victims, understanding and becoming aware of the situation is the first step toward salvation.
+I hope that our project is not only going to help some individuals but also ensure zero tolerance in society for such issues.

 Christina: Violence has many manifestations.
 It is an endless stream of information to be analyzed.
 Our project is focused primarily on people from Ukraine.
-The violence issue is relevant everywhere, but in the EU countries, the USA, Canada, the awareness level is much higher.
+The violence issue is relevant everywhere, but in the EU countries, the USA, and Canada, the awareness level is much higher.
 There are certain violence response frameworks for law enforcement agencies and social services for victims.
 We don’t have any working scheme in Ukraine.
 There are public organizations, volunteer associations, but there is no state support.
 Now we are posting not only about domestic violence, as it can’t be separated from other problems and the reality in which we live, like gender inequality, for example.